November 10, 2020

 At Global Pre-Meds, you will shadow on the frontlines of international hospitals and clinics, observing how a team of healthcare professionals works together, often with limited resources.

-In the Dominican Republic, you will be guided throughout your program by a mentoring doctor, who will get to know you and write a personal letter of recommendation that you can use for your future applications.
+In the Dominican Republic, your mentoring doctor will guide you through a range of medical and surgical cases in a local hospital.
+When you complete the program, they will write you a personal letter of recommendation that you can use for your future applications.

 Because it can be difficult to find a physician assistant specifically, we know many pre-PA students want to know if they can shadow other healthcare professionals.
 The answer is yes!